mchalapuk/prego/README.md

 to [Crash Early Principle](http://pragmatictips.com/32), program is invalid and&nbsp;should be immediately terminated.
 Termination should be preceeded with proper error message.
-Precond&nbsp;simplifies doing these 2 tasks to one method call.
+Precond&nbsp;simplifies doing these 2 tasks (contract checking and crashing) to&nbsp;one method call.

 Fetch gosmos/precond library to your go workspace!